DANSI/blynk-server-original/README.md

 Blynk has a bunch of integration tests that require DB, so you have to skip tests during build.

         mvn clean install -Dmaven.test.skip=true

-### Minimal requirements
-Blynk server is very powerful it can handle 1000 devices on single raspberry PI.

-- Any OS that can run java
-- At least 30 MB of RAM (could be less with tuning)

 ## Licensing
 [GNU GPL license](https://github.com/blynkkk/blynk-server/blob/master/license.txt)